Bandits Kill Five in Kaduna, Vandalise Police Post - THISDAYLIVE

 Several houses, including the new police outpost in the community, were said to have been either burnt or vandalised.

-Interim Management Committee Chairman of Kaura Local government, Mr. Bege Katuka, who confirmed the incident to newsmen on Friday said the community was attacked at around 4:00 pm on Thursday.
+Interim Management Committee Chairman of the Kaura Local government, Mr. Bege Katuka who confirmed the incident to newsmen yesterday said the community was attacked at around 4:00 pm on Thursday.

-He said on arrival to the community, the bandits started shooting sporadically at the villagers.
+He said on arriving the community, the bandits started shooting sporadically at the villagers.

-Katuka said five people were killed while four others were still missing.

 “We have urged the people to remain calm and have confidence in the security personnel who have already secured the area while investigation is ongoing,” he said.

-Also confirming the incident, in a statement on Friday, spokesman of the Kaduna state police command, Yakubu Sabo, said, the command had taken firm control of the situation by fortifying security around the area to avoid further breach of peace.
+Also confirming the incident, in a statement on yesterday, spokesman of the Kaduna State police command, Yakubu Sabo,, said, the command had taken firm control of the situation by fortifying security around the area to avoid further breach of peace.

 He said five people were killed during the incident while some houses were burnt.